zompi2/UE4EnhancedCodeFlow/README.md

     return FECFHandle();
 }
 ```
+9. If your action can be resetted or users can alter it's time, override the `Reset(bool bCallUpdate)`, `float GetActionTime() const` and `bool SetActionTime(float NewTime, bool bCallUpdate)` functions in your action class.
-9. You can optionally add the stats counter to your action's `Tick` function, in order to measure it's performence  with `stat ecfdetails`.
+10. You can optionally add the stats counter to your action's `Tick` function, in order to measure it's performence  with `stat ecfdetails`.
 ```cpp
 DECLARE_SCOPE_CYCLE_COUNTER(TEXT("NewAction - Tick"), STAT_ECFDETAILS_NEWACTION, STATGROUP_ECFDETAILS);
 ```